underwriteyourlife/officialsite/_posts/2017-10-09-Rosemary Honey Pull-Apart Rolls.md

 If you are like me, at this point you can choose to sprinkle a little more sea-salt on top of the rolls to give them an extra something.
 But its up to you!

-Once you're read, pop them into a preheated oven at about 350 degrees Fahrenheit for 20 minutes.
+Once you're ready, pop them into a preheated oven at about 350 degrees Fahrenheit for 20 minutes.
 They should be golden-brown and firm, but not burnt.
 If you are unsure if it is fully cooked through, you can poke the largest one with a toothpick.
 If it comes out clean, the roll is ready.
 Alternatively, my favorite method is to lightly tap the tops of the rolls with my finger.
 If there is a hollow sound, that means they are cooked through.

 <figure class="half">
   <img src="{{ site.url }}/images/Meal Prep/Week 5/RosemaryRolls/Rolls in Oven.jpg">